BaleChen/dst-capstone/README.md

 The above codeblock would clamp the inf values in hidden_states to a very large number but does not overflow, which would patch up the numerical instabilities.

 Note that this method is only a workaround as we don't have immediate access to Ampere GPUs that supports bf16 training.
 Llama-2 series are originally trained with bf16 precision that have the full range of float32, so it is more natural to use bf16 if you have a compatible GPU.
 Or, if you have time, fp32 training is always fine.

+Update: This phenomenon is only observed in Llama-2-7b.
+The 13b version works fine with fp16 precision.